Tomekkk/PixabayClient/README.md

 avoid unnecessary network calls.
 The app uses [RemoteMediator](https://developer.android.com/topic/libraries/architecture/paging/v3-overview#repository) implementation to fetch, cache and invalidate the search results for a given query.
-The cache is cleared for a given query when teh user resends the search request and data stored in the cache is older than 24 hours.
+The cache is cleared for a given query when the user resends the search request and data stored in the cache is older than 24 hours.

 ## [DBCachedImagesResultsMediator](/app/src/main/java/com/tcode/pixabayclient/data/mediator/DBCachedImagesResultsMediator.kt)

 Validate the cached data and initially refresh it when needed, load next pages from network and store them in the database cache.
 The mediator is used by the PagingSource to provide the data to the UI layer.
-Based on state of the anchor position(scroll position) and currently loaded pages, the mediator decides whether to load the next page and how to append new items to stream presented in the UI.
+Based on the state of the anchor position(scroll position) and currently loaded pages, the mediator decides whether to load the next page and how to append new items to the stream presented in the UI.

 ## Domain Layer

 Following the Clean Architecture principles the domain layer is built with use cases that provide better separation of concerns.
-The use cases uses repository interfaces defined in the data layer.
+The use cases use repository interfaces defined in the data layer.
 Data models are converted to domain models in the domain layer.
 The use cases are used by the view models to provide the data to the UI layer.

 ## UI Layer

-[AAC ViewModels](https://developer.android.com/topic/libraries/architecture/viewmodel) are used to manage UI state in a lifecycle conscious way with support of persisting it through configuration changes.
+[AAC ViewModels](https://developer.android.com/topic/libraries/architecture/viewmodel) are used to manage UI state in a lifecycle conscious way with the support of persisting it through configuration changes.
 Jetpack Compose is used to build the UI layer.
 The UI is built with a single activity.
 Navigation was implemented with [Jetpack Navigation](https://developer.android.com/guide/navigation) Hilt extension is used to provide the ViewModel instances in composable functions.